Antiz96/Arch-Linux-Install-Script/README.md

 A bash script I made to automate my Arch Linux VMs installations.
 It is easy to adapt to your needs/preferences (guide down below).

-An internet connexion is needed to use this script (which is required to install Arch Linux anyway).
+An internet connection is needed to use this script (which is required to install Arch Linux anyway).

 **WARNING**
 Disk partitioning is **NOT** currently handled by this script.